hasan-umanitoba/hasan-umanitoba.github.io/README.md

 The author also recommends to use Github pages to host static site.
 More about [Jekyll and Github Pages](#additional-resources).

 #### Setup your GitHub account
-* You can [join](https://github.com/join) GitHub by filling in the username, email address, and Password on their signup page.
+* You can [join](https://github.com/join) GitHub by filling in the username, email address, and password on their signup page.

 #### Create a repository